‘Real Houswives’ Wish Andy Cohen Happy 50th Birthday As Cohen Shares Photo Of Toned Body To Celebrate

 But the tributes to the Bravo star did not stop there.
 Many of the Real Housewives stars from different franchises took to their own Instagram pages to wish their Bravo “boss” a very happy birthday.
 Real Housewives of Orange County star, Tamra Judge, celebrated Cohen’s milestone birthday with a shirtless beach photo of Cohen.

 “Welcome to Club 50.
-Happy Birthday Boss you’ve never looked better ???????? #FIFTY&FINE #clubsexy#club50 #birthdaysuit,” she wrote
+Happy Birthday Boss you’ve never looked better???????? #FIFTY&FINE #clubsexy#club50 #birthdaysuit,” she wrote

 Her co-star, Vicki Gunvalson also joined in on the celebration, posting two photos of herself with Andy.
 In the first picture, Gunvalson and Andy pose in front of a step and repeat for Watch What Happens Live.
 In the second of the two photos, Gunvalson and Cohen are all smiles for a selfie in the WWHL clubhouse.